JimLaz4/Steam-Cleaner/README.md

 # Coding
  Basically i made this out of c# with 90% of the code written by chat-gpt and 10% made by me fixing some stuff with my basic knowledge.
+(All the path that the program deletes are found by me)